exercism/r/concepts/matrices-arrays/about.md

 #> [2,]    4   16   36
 ```

-Explaining the various other types of vector and matrix multiplication is beyond our scope.

-In very brief summary:
+Explaining the various other types of vector and matrix multiplication is beyond our scope, however in very brief summary:

 - `%*%` is the infix operator form of [`matmult()`][ref-matmult], which gives the [matrix product][wiki-matrix-product].
 - `%o%` is the infix operator form of [`outer()`][ref-outer], which gives the [outer product][wiki-outer-product].